 One of the most desired locations is ski-in/ski-out at Deer Valley or Park City Moutain, or on or near Main Street.
 Both types usually come with a premium price tag, and for good reason.
-Be sure to visit our best ski-in/ski-out Park City hotels and best hotels on Main Street pages for complete details of our favorites.
+Be sure to visit our best ski-in/ski-out Park City hotels, Best Pet Friendly Hotels in Park City, best Park City luxury hotels, and best hotels on Main Street pages for complete details of our favorites.

 |HOTELS||Hotels in Park City look much like hotels in other places, comprised of a relatively small space and one or two beds.
 They’re great for individuals or couples who plan to eat out for all meals.
 Most offer standard amenities, room service, and on-site restaurant or bar.
 For shorter stays (1-2 nights) a hotel may be your only option due to minimum night stay requirements.
 During peak demand, condos and homes will require a varied—and sometimes long—length of stay.
 Search for Park City Hotels|